TiberiumFusion/picom/README.md

 ## Minor alterations to picom

 My use case for picom is strictly as an improved version of compton with fewer bugs and flaws.

-<br/>My changes target the picom v7.5 release as baseline.
+My changes primarily target the picom v7.5 release as baseline.
 Later versions of picom have significantly diverged too much from compton.
+<br/>I also target picom v5.1, since 5.1 has superior performance to 7.5 in my scenarios. (and 6.2 doesn't work at all)

 ### Changes
 * New argument: `--glx-fshader-win-fb-sampler-opts`.
 Only meaningful when `--glx-fshader-win` is also used.
 Sets the filtering mode and wrapping mode for the framebuffer GL texture, which is bound as sampler 0 to the fragment shader.